 - Test is limited to a fixed number of 200 iterations of the default function;

-- we then see that the maximum throughput is maintained for a larger portion of the test;
+- The maximum throughput is maintained for a larger portion of the test;

-- we know the distribution of iterations may be skewed; one VU may have performed 50 iterations, whereas another may have only performed 10.
+- The distribution of iterations may be skewed: one VU may have performed 50 iterations, another only 10.